MagicCube/zeta/src/prompts/step-1.md

 # Steps

 1. First use `search` tool to retrieve information online.
-2. Generate a detailed answer based on the whole context.
+2. Generate a detailed answer based on the retrieval content and context.

 # Requirements